Cleveland Bay Recycled Water Treatment Facility

 |Strategic Purpose||Reduce demand on potable water to support the development of green hydrogen production operations and attract and secure future industry and jobs for Townsville.|

-Detailed design has progressed sufficiently to allow the commencement of earthworks in Stage 1 of this project.
+Following detailed design, construction has now commenced on the project.
 Activity began in November 2022 with earthmoving equipment mobilised to the pipeline installation location adjacent to the Townsville Port Access Road.

-The new facility at the Cleveland Bay Wastewater Treatment Plant is expected to be operational by the end of 2023, producing up to 15ML/day of water for industrial and irrigation users and supplementing potable water usage.
+The new facility at the Cleveland Bay Wastewater Treatment Plant is expected to be operational mid-late 2024, producing up to 15ML/day of water for industrial and irrigation users and supplementing potable water usage.

 In May 2019 the Queensland Government released the Queensland Hydrogen Industry Strategy, which has a vision for Queensland to be “…at the forefront of renewable hydrogen production in Australia, supplying an established domestic market and export partners with a safe, sustainable and reliable supply of hydrogen.”